Learn what SEO tools marketing experts use in 2020.

-Now before I dive into the tools recommendations, here are the list of tools being mentioned:
+Now before I dive into the tools recommendations, here are the list of best free SEO tools being mentioned:

 - GDoc SEO Assistant

 - Google Search Console

 - Textmechanic Tools

 1. Winnie Wong – Head of Content at LSIGraph

 I’ve always believed this: To excel in SEO, you have to know the right tools that can help you achieve that.
 Better still if it’s free, right?

 Now, over the years of developing and testing out SEO tools in the market, I’ve compiled some that I think can really serve all of us well.
 These two tools come hand-in-hand so feel free to go over them!

 Keyword research is one of the first things that everyone would come across when learning SEO.
 LSIGraph is designed to help you solve your keyword research problems that result in this tool being the best choice.